Intent (military): Explicit and implicit intent

-Farell and Lichacz (2004) proposed that implicit intent is an internal expectation of Commander's intent.
-The example used by Farell & Lichacz (2004) is that with an explicit intent “to capture the hill” the implicit intent might be “to capture the hill with minimal battle damage” or “to capture the hill with Air Force assets only.”
-The implicit expectations depend on how the members interpret Commander's intent from personal expectations based on their style and experience, (Pigeau & McCann 2000), and with the staff position (e.g., planner, operator, commander, etc.), (cf. Farrell & Lichacz 2004).
-Farell and Lichacz (2004) provided a way of finding implicit intent by asking questions of the form “from perspective x, how do you interpret Commander’s intent?”
+Farell (2004) proposed that implicit intent is an internal expectation of Commander's intent.
+The example used by Farell (2004) is that with an explicit intent "to capture the hill" the implicit intent might be "to capture the hill with minimal battle damage" or "to capture the hill with Air Force assets only."
+The implicit expectations depend on how the members interpret Commander's intent from personal expectations based on their style and experience, and with the staff position (e.g., planner, operator, commander, etc.).
+Farell (2004) provided a way of finding implicit intent by asking questions of the form "from perspective x, how do you interpret Commander's intent?"

 Implicit intent can be made explicit by transforming the implicit into explicit statements.
 The commander can vocalize the Personal, Military or Cultural implicit intent.
 The commander can be monitored, e.g. by his subordinates, and his team members, who then draw conclusions about the commanders implicit intent.
 In the same way a commander can draw conclusions regarding his subordinates.
 Pigeau and McCann (2000) presented some mechanisms of making original implicit intent made explicit.
 They are: (1) Externalization is when a commander or subordinate make the internal intents explicit declared; (2) Internalization is a version of tacit learning, when a commander presents the intent and the mouth is saying something and the body language signals something different, or add context and meaning that are put into the mental model and affects the implicit intent; (3) Socialization is meeting and talking and performing exercises together, teaming, i.e. is to find the implicit intent and motives etc.; and (4) Dialogue is the explicit stated, publicly vocalized available description of an individual's intent.